A Walk from Trinity College to Guinness Storehouse in Dublin

 Dublin Castle isn't a big hilltop castle like Edinburgh.
 The castle was built in 1204 and was probably impressive then.
 But it burned down in 1684.

 Today the Record Tower remains and looks like a classic castle, but it's attached to 18th century version of government office buildings.
-The best part of Dublin Castle is the beautiful Dubh Linn gardens behind it.
+The best part of Dublin Castle is the beautiful Dubh Linn gardens (#5 on map) behind it.

 6.Christchurch Cathedral

 Vikings used to go to this 1000 year old church.
 I actually rang the bells at Christchurch last year!
-You can do a tour of it if you like old churches.
-The crypt below was the most interesting for me.
+The crypt is the most interesting part of the tour for me.
 Not for religious reasons but to see the real cool mummified remains of Tom & Jerry, a cat and rat who got stuck in an organ pipe.

 👉Book your Christchurch tour